-LIVE STREAM: October 30, click Watch Live, top right corner
+LIVE STREAM: October 30 at 6:30 PM, click Watch Live, top right corner

 Set against Manhattan’s skyscrapers, artist Ericka Beckman will present STALK, an alternative version of the fairy tale Jack and the Beanstalk reconfigured as an anti-capitalist proposition.
 Jack, and his friends, the workers on the ground, unite to revolt against the Giant in the sky––an overt metaphor representing corporate conglomerates––to illustrate the consequences of the agricultural industrial complex.
 Beckman’s performance will comprise an original musical soundtrack, created with Beckman’s long term collaborator Brooke Halpin, performed live by a vocalist as Jack, accompanied by a chorus of workers, and a circus acrobat.
 The live scene will be set against a stage formed by multiple LED screens playing animated film of the cast performing scenes that both reflect and mirror the live action, implicating the viewer in determining which is more real, the screen or the stage.

 Curated by Kathy Noble, Senior Curator & Head of Curatorial Affairs

 For any questions or accessibility needs please email the box office: email@example.com

 Special limited edition print by Pictures Generation artist Ericka Beckman, inspired by her first live performance STALK, presented in the Performa 2021 Biennial is available here.

 STALK (2021).
 Performa Commission for the Performa 2021 Biennial.

 Ericka Beckman: STALK is supported by Toby Devan Lewis, the Andy Warhol Foundation for the Visual Arts, the National Endowment for the Arts, Brooklyn Bridge Park, and Metropictures.